lin-380-s24/project_step_1/README.md

 ## Description

 In this step you will begin the process of brainstorming possible areas of research for your project.
+You can ...